 The Trust's Investment Sub-committee reviews the investment manager's performance in the light of the Trust's Statement of Investment Policy and Objectives.
 The primary objective is to achieve a total return of at least CPI inflation plus 5%.
 The Trust has a requirement for sufficient liquid funds to cover its forward commitments without detriment.
-The portfolio should be invested in a socially responsible manner.

-The Trust has placed its investment portfolio of £7.4m (2020: £6.6m) in the Cambridge University Endowment Fund, which is considered to be suitable for university charitable funds with income requirements.
+The Trust has placed its investment portfolio of £7.1m (2021: £7.4m) in the Cambridge University Endowment Fund, which is considered to be suitable for university charitable funds with income requirements.
+Trustees expect the Trust's portfolio to be invested in a socially responsible manner; they have engaged with CUEF in this regard, and are pleased to note the strong progress made towards decarbonising the portfolio by 2038.